This BLOG On FHA Back To Work Versus NON-QM Mortgages And Pros And Cons Was UPDATED On May 5th, 2019

-FHA Back to Work Extenuating Circumstances due to an Economic Event mortgage loan program was launched on August 15, 2013 and many home buyers with a prior bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale has taken advantage of the program.
+FHA Back to Work Extenuating Circumstances due to an Economic Event mortgage loan program was launched on August 15, 2013 and many home buyers with a prior bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale have taken advantage of the program.
 However, the program turned out to be a total flop and losing proposition where it stressed out millions of borrowers who applied for this loan program.
-This loan program was suppose to shorten the waiting period to one year after their bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale.
+This loan program was supposed to shorten the waiting period to one year after their bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale.

-- When this FHA Loan Program first was launched, there was massive confusion not just for the mortgage loan applicants but also with mortgage loan underwriters.
+- When this FHA Loan Program first was launched, there was massive confusion not just for the mortgage loan applicants but also with mortgage loan underwriters

-- They were then told they were denied for the FHA Loan under this HUD program where it shortened the waiting period due to an economic event.
+- They were then told they were denied for the FHA Loan under this HUD program where it shortened the waiting period due to an economic event

-- Borrowers who were told they qualified and given the blessing of the lender to go ahead with the home buying process ended up not qualifying after they have had a signed real estate purchase contract .
+- Borrowers who were told they qualified and given the blessing of the lender to go ahead with the home buying process ended up not qualifying after they have had a signed real estate purchase contract

 - Most FHA mortgage application went into processing and underwriting came back as a mortgage denial.

-- Some borrowers got conditional approvals and then after the loan approval got a loan denial because underwriters did not know what they were doing.
+- Some borrowers got conditional approvals and then after the loan approval got a loan denial because underwriters did not know what they were doing

-- Those who got turned down for this new FHA Program turned to NON-QM Loans and closed on their home loans.
+- Those who got turned down for this new FHA Program turned to NON-QM Loans and closed on their home loans

 Letter Of Explanation